shu65/jenkins/README.md

 # jenkins
-This repository is docker of jenkins
+This repository is docker of jenkins.